Skip to content

 Integration Security Best Practices

-• Configure IP restrictions limiting access to corporate networks
+• IP restrictions — Limit access to corporate networks

-• Enable multi-factor authentication for all users with integration access
+• Multi-factor authentication — Required for all users with integration access

-• Conduct regular security audits of integration architecture
+• Regular audits — Conduct security assessments of integration architecture

-• Maintain least-privilege access principles (users only access data necessary for their roles)
+• Least-privilege access — Users only access data necessary for their roles

 Segregation of Duties